Hillsborough-Transit-Authority/hart-data/CONTRIBUTING.md

 3. **Expected behavior:** What did you expect to see in the app?
 4. **Observed behavior:** What did you see instead?
 Describe your issue in detail here, including the date/time of requests that produced the data.
 5. **Application and Device Type:** What app were you using (e.g., Android, iPhone, Windows Phone, Windows 8, website)?
 If a mobile app, what's your device make and model (e.g., Samsung Galaxy S3)?
 6. **Screenshots and links:** Please include a screenshot of the problem if possible, and if you were using the website please provide a link to the page where you saw the problem.
+If this was a user report via Twitter or other social media, please include a link to the public post and the username of the reporting user.